 - Until autumn 2023, the U2 subway line will not go to four central stations.

-If you’re used to London prices, for example, you will be shaking your head in disbelief at the efficiency and at how little you have to pay for that efficiency.
+Most visitors end up shaking their heads in disbelief at the efficiency and at how little you have to pay for that efficiency.
 Learn how the tickets work and how to understand the signs at a tram stop.

-If you’re pushed for time, the Vienna Ring tram is a quick way to see the main sights around the city centre ring road.
-At Christmas and Easter, there’s also the Manner tram.
-For city-wide sightseeing routes, use one of the two popular hop on, hop off sightseeing bus services.
+If you’re pushed for time, the Vienna Ring tram offers a quick way to see the main sights around the city centre ring road.

 Using your car

-Get an overview of the monthly weather to help plan which clothes to pack for a trip and decide when is the best time to visit Vienna.
-If you come in deep midwinter, pack snowshoes, thick socks and a portable heater (just kidding).
+Get an overview of the monthly weather to help plan which clothes to bring for a trip and decide on the best time to visit Vienna.
+If you come in deep midwinter, pack emergency flares, thick socks and a portable heater (just kidding).

-And if you’re visiting at the end of December, you probably want the answer to this question: does it snow at Christmas?
+Oh, and if you’re visiting at the end of December, you probably want the answer to this question: does it snow at Christmas?
+(Spoiler: probably not.)